xulihang/BasicCAT-website/imagetrans/index.md

 * Fix a file path problem of Photoshop scripts
 * MaskEditor can generate textmask using selected color.
 Mask can now be set to translucent.
 * Support batch machine translation with ColorfulClouds which will significant improve machine translation speed
+* It is now possible to set machine translation interval to avoid failed requests due to too many requests in a short period of time (QPS set by MT services)

 ### v1.2.10